Muisca

 The territory of the Muisca spanned an area of around 25000 km2 from the north of Boyacá to the Sumapaz Páramo and from the summits to the western portion of the Eastern Ranges.
 Their territory bordered the lands of the Panche in the west, the Muzo in the northwest, the Guane in the north, the Lache in the northeast, the Achagua in the east, and the Sutagao in the south.

 At the time of the Spaniard invasion, the area had a large population, although the precise number of inhabitants is not known.
-Estimates vary from 500,000 to over 3 million inhabitants.
+Estimates vary from 1 million to over 3 million inhabitants.
 Their economy was based on agriculture, salt mining, trading, metalworking, and manufacturing.

-Due to Spanish colonization, the population of the Muisca has drastically decreased and assimilated into the general population.
+Due to Spanish colonization, the population of the Muisca drastically decreased and assimilated into the general population.
 The descendants of the Muisca are often found in rural municipalities including Cota, Chía, Tenjo, Suba, Engativá, Tocancipá, Gachancipá, and Ubaté.
 A census by the Ministry of Interior Affairs in 2005 reports a total of 14,051 Muisca people in Colombia.

-Important contributors to the knowledge about the Muisca have been their main conquistador, Gonzalo Jiménez de Quesada; Spanish poet, soldier, and priest Juan de Castellanos (16th century); bishop Lucas Fernández de Piedrahita and Franciscan Pedro Simón (17th century); and Javier Ocampo López and Gonzalo Correal Urrego (recent).
+Much of the historical knowledge about the Muisca comes from the testimony of conquisadores and colonists: Gonzalo Jiménez de Quesada; Spanish poet, soldier, and Catholic priest Juan de Castellanos (16th century); Bishop Lucas Fernández de Piedrahita; and the Franciscan Pedro Simón (17th century).

-History of the Muisca
+More recently, Javier Ocampo López and Gonzalo Correal Urrego have contributed notable scholarship.

-Knowledge of events up until 1450 is mainly derived from mythological contexts, but thanks to the Chronicles of the West Indies we do have descriptions of the final period of Muisca history, prior to Spanish arrival.
+Knowledge of events up until 1450 is mainly derived from mythological contexts.
+Thanks to the Chronicles of the West Indies, we have descriptions of the final period of Muisca's history before the Spanish arrival.

-Background
+Archeology

-Excavations in the Altiplano Cundiboyacense (the highlands of Cundinamarca and Boyacá departments) show evidence of human activity since the Archaic stage at the beginning of the Holocene era.
+Excavations in the Altiplano Cundiboyacense (the highlands of Cundinamarca and Boyacá departments) show evidence of human activity since the Archaic Period at the beginning of the Holocene.
 Colombia has one of the most ancient archaeological sites of the Americas: El Abra, which is estimated to be approximately 13,000 years old.
 Other archaeological traces in the region of the Altiplano Cundiboyacense have led scholars to talk about an El Abra Culture: In Tibitó, tools and other lithic artifacts date to 9740 BCE; on the Bogotá savanna, especially at Tequendama Falls, other lithic tools dated a millennium later were found that belonged to specialized hunters.
-Human skeletons were found that date to 5000 BCE.
-Analysis demonstrated that the people were members of the El Abra Culture.
+Human skeletons were found dating back to 5000 BCE, and an analysis demonstrated that the people were members of the El Abra culture.